Picking Colleges: The Importance of a Balanced College List

 How do families make a college list?
 How do you decide what colleges to apply to?
-Jeff Selingo, one of our favorite authors who observes the world of college admissions, recently published a new book, Who Gets In and Why: A Year Inside College Admissions.
-In one of his recent newsletters, a quote caught our eye:
+Jeff Selingo, one of our favorite writers who observes the world of college admissions, is the author of Who Gets In and Why: A Year Inside College Admissions.
+One of his quotes caught our eye:

 Too often, families get stuck in a rut.
 They put the “familiar” schools on their list.
 Jeff points out that the applicant pool at these popular, selective schools is getting deeper and deeper making acceptances rates (your chance of getting in) sink lower and lower.